 Rewards and incentives for attendance

-Best attending classes receive a certificate and additional playtime.
+Best attending classes receive additional playtime and are awarded a certificate.
 Attendance is mentioned on the newsletter on a fortnightly basis.

 The schools in Mercia Primary Academy Trust set a minimum attendance target of 97%